decentraland/old-documentation/_posts/3d-modeling/2018-01-10-materials.md

 You can find the full collection of Decentrlanad default textures in [this repo](https://github.com/decentraland/builder-assets/tree/master/textures)

+### Lighting conditions

+It's currently not possible to have custom light sources in a Decentraland scene.
+You may want to consider baking lighting into a texture, for example to simulate a lighting focal point on a wall.

+Note that objects cast shadows over others.
+The default lighting conditions have a light source that is positioned at 45 degrees on all three axis.

+Emissive materials aren't affected by shadows from other objects, but they do cast their own shadow.

 ### Texture size constraints

 Texture sizes must use width and height numbers (in pixels) that match the following numbers: